jtnydv/proton/README.md

 Module | Description
 --------|------------
+implant/elevate/bypassuac_compdefaults | Bypass UAC via registry hijack for ComputerDefaults.exe.
+implant/elevate/bypassuac_compmgmtlauncher | Bypass UAC via registry hijack for CompMgmtLauncher.exe.
 implant/elevate/bypassuac_eventvwr | Uses enigma0x3's eventvwr.exe exploit to bypass UAC on Windows 7, 8, and 10.
+implant/elevate/bypassuac_fodhelper | Bypass UAC via registry hijack for fodhelper.exe.
 implant/elevate/bypassuac_sdclt | Uses enigma0x3's sdclt.exe exploit to bypass UAC on Windows 10.
+implant/elevate/bypassuac_slui | Bypass UAC via registry hijack for slui.exe.
-implant/fun/voice | Plays a message over text-to-speech. implant/gather/clipboard | Retrieves the current content of the user clipboard. implant/gather/enum_domain_info | Retrieve information about the Windows domain. implant/gather/enum_printers | Retrieve information about printer connections. implant/gather/hashdump_sam | Retrieves hashed passwords from the SAM hive. implant/gather/hashdump_dc | Domain controller hashes from the NTDS.dit file. implant/gather/user_hunter | Locate users logged on to domain computers. implant/inject/mimikatz_dynwrapx | Injects a reflective-loaded DLL to run powerkatz.dll. implant/inject/mimikatz_dotnet2js | Injects a reflective-loaded DLL to run powerkatz.dll. implant/inject/shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/persist/add_user | Create a local/domain user. implant/persist/registry | Add an Entypreter payload to the registry. implant/persist/schtasks | Add an Entypreter payload as a Scheduled Task. implant/persist/wmi | Add an Entypreter payload as a WMI subscription. implant/phish/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a session on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals. implant/util/download_file | Downloads a file from the target session. implant/util/multi_module | Run a number of implants in succession. implant/util/upload_file | Uploads a file from the listening server to the target sessions.
+implant/elevate/system_createservice | Elevate from administrative session to SYSTEM via SC.exe. implant/fun/youtube | Maxes volume and opens The Cranberries YouTube in a hidden window. implant/fun/voice | Plays a message over text-to-speech. implant/gather/clipboard | Retrieves the current content of the user clipboard. implant/gather/comsvcs_lsass | Utilizes comsvcs.dll to create a MiniDump of LSASS, parses with pypykatz. implant/gather/enum_domain_info | Retrieve information about the Windows domain. implant/gather/hashdump_dc | Domain controller hashes from the NTDS.dit file. implant/gather/hashdump_sam | Retrieves hashed passwords from the SAM hive. implant/gather/loot_finder | Finds loot on the target box. implant/gather/user_hunter | Locate users logged on to domain computers (using Dynamic Wrapper X). implant/inject/mimikatz_dotnet2js | Injects a reflective-loaded DLL to run powerkatz.dll. implant/inject/mimikatz_dynwrapx | Injects a reflective-loaded DLL to run powerkatz.dll (using Dynamic Wrapper X). implant/inject/mimikatz_tashlib | Executes arbitrary shellcode using the TashLib COM object.
+(Work in Progress!) implant/inject/shellcode_dotnet2js | Executes arbitrary shellcode using the DotNet2JS technique.
+Inject shellcode into a host process via createremotethread as a new thread (thanks psmitty7373!). implant/inject/shellcode_dynwrapx | Executes arbitrary shellcode using the Dynamic Wrapper X COM object. implant/inject/shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/persist/add_user | Adds a either a local or domain user. implant/persist/registry | Adds a Koadic stager payload in the registry. implant/persist/schtasks | Establishes persistence via a scheduled task. implant/persist/wmi | Creates persistence using a WMI subscription. implant/phishing/password_box | Prompt a user to enter their password. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals. implant/pivot/exec_wmi | Executes a command on another system. implant/pivot/stage_wmi | Hook a zombie on another machine using WMI. implant/scan/tcp | Uses HTTP to scan open TCP ports on the target zombie LAN. implant/utils/download_file | Downloads a file from the target zombie. implant/utils/multi_module | Run a number of implants in succession. implant/utils/upload_file | Uploads a file from the listening server to the target zombies.

 ***